 OsoCozy Two Size Fitted Diaper

-Our imported fitted cloth diaper is made of multiple absorbent layers of unbleached birdseye cotton.
+Our two sized fitted cloth diaper is made of multiple absorbent layers of unbleached birdseye cotton.
 Four full width layers, an interior center made of four more layers and finally an attached exterior pad with four more layers.
 Birdseye cotton is a traditional 100% cotton diaper material which launders trouble free and lasts a long time.
-The leg and waist elastic is latex free.
-Your customers will appreciate the softness and durability of this back to basics material.
+The leg and waist elastics are latex free.
+Your customers will appreciate the softness and durability of this back-to-basics material.
 This economical snap closing diaper will be a favorite of your price conscious customers.
-This diaper is popular with our retailers and with diaper banks.
-MSRP $8.00 Small, 9.50 Large.
+This diaper is popular with our retailers, diaper services and with diaper banks.

 OsoCozy® Two Size Fitted Diaper